 1. Prep the peaches.
 Preheat your oven to 400 degrees F. Gather your peaches and peel, pit, and slice the peaches into thick slices.
 A trick to peeling peaches is to boil them for thirty seconds then stick them in cold water to cool down.
 The skin will peel right off.
 After prepping the peaches, melt ¼ cup of butter and pour into a large 9X13” pan.

-3. Prep the cobbler topping.
-While the peach filling is baking in the oven, prepare the cobbler topping by combining the flour, both sugars, baking powder, and salt in a large bowl.
+1. Prep the cobbler topping.
+Combine the flour, both sugars, baking powder, and salt in a large bowl.
 Stir together.

-5. Distribute cobbler on peach filling.
-After the peaches have cooked for 10 minutes, remove the pan from oven.
+1. Distribute cobbler on peach filling.
 Drop spoonfuls of the cobbler over the peaches.
-Don’t worry if the cobbler doesnt completely cover the peaches, the topping will spread and rise as it cooks.
+Don’t worry if the cobbler doesn’t completely cover the peaches, the topping will spread and rise as it cooks.
 Just try to dollop the cobbler as evenly as you can over the peaches.

 Notes to make the Best Ever Peach Cobbler